 Another typical route for exposure is through music blogs, online communities or local press.
 You can let a blog or online magazine get an exclusive to premiere your new music or video.
-If you have an interesting story, you might be able get press to cover it.
+If you have an interesting story, you might be able to get the press to cover it.
 For a list of 44 independent blogs that accept song submissions, you can check them out here.

-Depending where you are in your career, it may be useful to invest in a publicist who can get you into higher profile blogs and press opportunities.
+Depending on where you are in your career, it may be useful to invest in a publicist who can get you into higher profile blogs and press opportunities.

-You can try pitching to individual playlists, if you can dig for their contact info somehow.
-Just keep in mind you’ll need to have something to offer them too, like exposure of their playlist to your audience.
+You can try pitching to individual playlists if you can dig for their contact info somehow.
+Just keep in mind you’ll need to have something to offer them too, like the exposure of their playlist to your audience.

 Pitch your music to Youtube channels and live streamers on Twitch

 Youtube Creators and Vloggers could always use music for their videos.
 If they have a larger audience, it could be a good way to get more exposure.
 Before you pitch, just make sure the style or genre of music you do actually makes sense for their content.
-It would definitely help if you become an actual fan of their channel first and build up the relationship before hand rather doing it out of the blue.
+It would definitely help if you become an actual fan of their channel first and build up the relationship beforehand rather than doing it out of the blue.

 Twitch.tv sees an average of 15 million active users a day.
-I don’t ever use Twitch or watch others play video games, but I know having your music play in the background while streamers are playing is a another route to get exposure.
+I don’t ever use Twitch or watch others play video games, but I know having your music play in the background while streamers are playing is another route to get exposure.
 Depending on the type of music you do, this could be a viable strategy.

 There have been a lot of artists who have hit the exposure jackpot called virality.

 Hobo Johnson went viral after posting a Tiny Desk entry video for a song called Peach Scone.
 I don’t think anyone ever expected that he would get put on the scene because of this video, but it happened.